 How We Can Help Your Jaw Pain

-If the cause of your jaw pain can be remedied by chiropractic care, then by coming to Johnson Family Chiropractic, you are in the right office.
+If the cause of your jaw pain can be remedied by chiropractic care, then by coming to Johnson Family Chiropractic of Peoria, you are in the right office.
 The specially designed ligaments of the jaw are particularly sensitive to injury, and must be adjusted very carefully.
 The Activator Methods chiropractic technique is especially well suited to restore proper motion to the jaw joints, because the tip of the Activator is so small and soft.
 The Activator fits well onto the outside of the jaw, and can deliver a gentle thrust in the precise direction needed, without damaging the delicate ligaments of the jaw.
 The Activator is non-invasive and generally painless.

 Dr. Johnson has seen many patients with jaw pain who do not require adjustments to the jaw directly.
 Often, proper adjustments to the muscles and vertebrae of the neck and upper back will relieve the tension felt in the jaws and temples.
 An excellent side effect of this treatment is often relief of neck pain and headaches.
 Dr. Johnson can also recommend exercises or stretches to help alleviate the muscular imbalance in your neck and shoulders.